 Working at elections

-During election or referendums, the election office on behalf of the Returning Officer employ many staff to work with us such as:
+During election or referendums, the election office, on behalf of the Returning Officer, employ staff to work with us including;

 - Enumerators / Counting Assistants at count